NoEndsNoGains/family-court-reform/SECTIONS/introduction/introduction-and-context.md

 What follows is heavy-duty research.
 Forensic.
 Unrelenting.

-As tough as my broken human soul—supported by AI—could make it.
+As tough as my broken human soul could make it.

 Boring.
 Heavy.
 Beyond "dense."
 At times, unreadable.